ai404/sim_calibration_duckietown/README.md

 ```
 $ docker-compose up
 ```

-### Open a terminal in the Jupyter notebook
+and open a terminal in the resulting Jupyter notebook.
-In the Jupiter notebook terminal, do the following:

-#### Change the default homography name
+### Change the default homography name
 The default name of the robot will interfere with default homography.
 To avoid this issue, we rename the default homography file.

+In the Jupiter notebook terminal, run

 ```
 $ roslaunch pi_camera camera.launch veh:=default